Our Charity Partners.

 t: 07797 969886

-Aureole Music was set up in March 2020 during the Covid-19 crisis to raise money for local charities working with the lonely and the isolated in our community on Jersey.
+Aureole Music was set up in March 2020 during the Covid-19 lockdowns to raise money for local charities working with the vulnerable and the isolated in our community on Jersey.
 We chose to do this by bringing together singers across the island to form the Aureole Choir, a ‘virtual’ online community choir, made up of singers from all over the island.
-The name refers to the aura around the sun (which can also be called corona… but this is an altogether more pleasant corona!
+We made videos and music tracks together through the pandemic.
+As the pandemic eased, we began to meet in-person and to provide a new service to our audiences.

 About the choir